incognito1234/onedrive-client/README.md

 - python 3.8/python 3.9/python 3.10
 - Personal Microsoft account

-Progress bar can be enabled when a large file is uploaded.
+Progress bar can be enabled when a large file or a complete folder is uploaded or downloaded.
 This feature needs `tqdm` python module.
 Differential uploading and downloading (`mput` and `mget` comands) are available if a`quickxorhash` command is available in `PATH` variable.

 ## Installation